Date: December 31, 1996

 1.4 Definitions.
 See Appendix 1 of this chapter for a listing of common records disposition terms.

 For additional information about this policy, contact the Service Records Officer.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.